oracle-quickstart/oci-confluent/Oracle Object Storage and Confluent Connector.md

     https://<object_storage_namespace>.compat.objectstorage.eu-frankfurt-1.oraclecloud.com
     https://<object_storage_namespace>.compat.objectstorage.uk-london-1.oraclecloud.com

-Replace <object_storage_namespace> with value from  Step3 above.
+Replace <object_storage_namespace> with value from the prerequisites.

-6. Create a bucket in Oracle Object Storage using OCI console.  **eg: kafka_sink_object_storage_bucket**
+Create a bucket in Oracle Object Storage using OCI console.  **eg: kafka_sink_object_storage_bucket**

 ![](./images/object%20storage/02%20-%20create%20bucket.png)

 ## Configure Confluent to Access Object Storage
-1. Assuming you already have Confluent installed on OCI using this Github repo.
+Assuming you already have Confluent installed on OCI using this Github repo.
 Let's create a topic using Confluent Control Center UI or command line or REST API.   **example: kafka_oci_object_storage_test.**

 ![](./images/object%20storage/03%20-%20create%20topic.png)

-2. Produce a few messages using JSON with the value '{ "foo": "bar" }' to the topic created above.
+Produce a few messages using JSON with the value '{ "foo": "bar" }' to the topic created above.
 I am using the REST API, so you can run it from anywhere as far as confluent worker nodes (cf-worker-1) are reachable.

 Example: